 Jesse explained that he had just turned 50 years old and that the average life expectancy for a male in the USA, at that time, was 78 years.
 He shared with Tom that he had recently become fixated with the idea he might only have 28 Summers left.

-In that moment the idea for 28 Summers was born - a philosophy which, in it's simplest form, is fixated on the idea of living everyday adventurously and embracing the wonder of life; for we never know when the ride may be over.
+In that moment the idea for 28 Summers was born - a philosophy which, in it's simplest form, is centred on the idea of living adventurously, embracing the wonder of life and never, ever trading out happiness TODAY for the promise of a FUTURE we may never see.

-If you want to watch the Jesse interview click here
+If you want to watch the Jesse interview click below - trust me, it's a game changer